 The practice displayed its opening hours in the premises, and included it in their practice information leaflet and on their website.
-The practice was open until 8pm twice a week which was particularly useful for patients who worked regular hours or who were in fulltime education.
+The practice was open until 7pm on Mondays and Tuesdays and opened at 8am all week.
+This was particularly useful for patients who worked regular hours or who were in fulltime education.

 The practice had an efficient appointment system to respond to patients' needs.
 Staff told us that patients who requested an urgent appointment were seen the same day.
 Patients told us they had enough time during their appointment and did not feel rushed.
 Appointments ran smoothly on the day of the inspection and patients were not kept waiting.